peterhudec/cljsx/README.md

 deeply nested.
 They can appear as values in all the datastructure literals like lists, vectors, maps, sets.
 They can even appear as keys in maps.
-Moreover, they can appear as _prop_ values, which is a common pattern in [React] libraries like [React Router] and [Material UI].
-You can even use it as values in spreads as long as it returns a valid value for the [merge] function.
+Moreover, they can appear as _prop_ values, which is a common pattern in [React] libraries like [React Router] and [Material-UI].
+You can even use it as values in spreads as long as it returns a value accepted by [merge].

 ```clj
 (let [Header (fn [{:keys [children]}]